 Many recipes will call for you to add nutritional yeast, miso paste, garlic powder, and/or salt and pepper.
 When improvising sauces from scratch, I usually start with all of those things (heavy on the Nutritional Yeast, which contains Vitamin B-12 and also adds a cheesy flavor).
-For many dishes, I also recommend replacing the water with vegetable or mushroom broth, which adds an extra layer of flavor.
-I’ll also add that I don’t always soak the cashews, because I’m not good at planning ahead.
+For many savory dishes, I recommend replacing the water with vegetable or mushroom broth, which adds an extra layer of flavor.
+I also don’t always soak the cashews, because I’m not great at planning.
 This results in a slightly sweeter final product, and it requires a tough blender like the Vitamix to blend unsoaked nuts, but it’s definitely possible.
-If you’ve forgotten to soak the cashews, or you don’t feel like it, adding some lemon juice or vinegar (a little at a time) can reduce the sweetness.
-Perfecting cashew cream (especially for your own made up recipes) takes some practice and a lot of taste testing, but that’s part of the fun!
+If you’ve forgotten to soak the cashews, adding some lemon juice or vinegar (a little at a time) can reduce the sweetness.

 I don’t know a single person who decided one day, “I’m going vegan,” and then never ingested another animal product.
 Whether it’s because they lost willpower a couple weeks in and ordered a late night cheese pizza, or they just misread ingredients or were served the wrong item at a restaurant, at some point an animal product was consumed.
 In a world where most humans are still eating animals and animal products, it happens.
 Don’t get discouraged, even if it was your “fault”.
 Reprogramming your entire diet is a huge change- it requires extra thought, extra patience, and extra dedication- at least three times a day!
 When the mistakes happen, forgive yourself or your server, and move on.
 As they say, don’t let perfection get in the way of progress.

-#4: Everyone will want to talk to you about protein and B-12.
+Lesson #5: Everyone will want to talk to you about protein and Vitamin B-12.
 So you might have to learn some things.

-Protein: “Where do you get your protein?” is probably the number one question vegans hear.
-It’s funny, because there’s such an abundance of information out there about plant-based protein, but people still assume it’s only found in animal products.
-It’s not their fault, we’re programmed from a pretty early age to associate meat with muscles.
+“Where do you get your protein?” is probably the number one question vegans hear.
+It’s funny, because there’s so much information out there about plant-based protein, but people still assume it’s only found in animal products.
+It’s not their fault, we’re programmed from an early age to associate meat with muscles.
 If you’re in the U.S., the animal agriculture lobbyists make sure of that.
-Fortunately, if you’ve already decided to go vegan, you’ve probably done the research and you understand that protein is everywhere!
-I don’t claim to be a dietician, so I’m not going to spend this section teaching you about nutrients (for some of the nitty gritty details, head over to this Vegan Health article).
+Fortunately, if you’re already going vegan, you’ve probably done the research and you understand that protein is everywhere!
+I’m not a dietician, so I’m not going to spend this section teaching you about nutrients (for some of the nitty gritty details, head over to this Vegan Health article).
 Rather, I’ll share a few simple facts and statements that might make you feel more comfortable with your own health going forward and might prepare you for the inevitable questioning.

 Complete Proteins: In discussing vegan nutrition, you’ll often hear people refer to “complete proteins”.
-Complete proteins are built from 20 essential amino acids, 11 of which are already present in your body, meaning you only need to consume the other 9.
+Complete proteins are built from 20 essential amino acids, 11 of which are already present in your body, meaning you only need to consume the other 9 through food.
 Many animal products provide complete proteins (meaning they contain adequate amounts of each amino acid), and that’s why we’ve come to rely on them.
 However, as long as you consume a variety of proteins (and enough calories) throughout the day, you’re most likely intaking all the right protein building blocks.
 There is no need to combine all 9 amino acids in every meal, but some people prefer to just to make sure they cover their bases.
 That said, there are plant-based sources of complete proteins like quinoa, tofu, and buckwheat, so feel free to load up on those.
 Many plant-based meat alternatives, like the Beyond Burger, are formulated to provide complete proteins as well.

-B-12: Vitamin B-12 is the only vitamin you can’t reliably obtain from a fully plant-based diet.
+Vitamin B-12 is the only vitamin you can’t reliably obtain from a fully plant-based diet.
 It’s created by a certain strain of bacteria, which many herbivores have in their intestinal tracks.
 Non-human animals also absorb B-12 by eating feces and/or bacteria-contaminated food straight from the dirt; obviously, this is not recommended for us!
 B-12 is crucial to many functions of the body, but it can take years to notice a deficiency.
-Many vegan foods are fortified with B-12 (I eat at least one Vega Meal Bar every day, and that takes care of 50% of my daily B-12 needs), but if you don’t want to keep track of that all the time, it’s smart to just take a daily supplement (I take this one).
+Many vegan foods are fortified with B-12, but if you don’t want to keep track of that all the time, it’s smart to just take a daily supplement (I take this one).